Another atmospheric river is headed for California. What's behind these damaging storms?

 What to expect

-On Tuesday, National Weather Service San Francisco warned the area is experiencing a calm before another storm.
-The service issued a warning for flooding and winds from Wednesday into Thursday as an atmospheric river moves through the region, and also warned other weather systems will bring additional rain and winds into next week.
+On Tuesday, the National Weather Service San Francisco warned the area is experiencing a calm before another storm.
+It issued a warning for flooding and winds from Wednesday into Thursday as an atmospheric river moves through the region, and also warned other weather systems will bring additional rain and winds into next week, urging Northern California residents to "make a plan now!"

+"Saturated soils and strong winds will likely bring down trees leading to power outages and blocked roads," the service warned.

-The storm was expected to affect Sacramento and Los Angeles as well, according to the service.
+The storm was expected to affect Sacramento and Los Angeles as well.

 for more features.